BonoTechnologies/Ravencoin_Node_RaspberryPi/v4.3.2.1/en/README.md

 # Ravencoin v4.3.2.1

-### 설명
+### Description
 - This Guide is based on Raspberry 4.
 - The pi user is used as it was originally installed without any additional account changes.
-- It starts working in the home directory of the Raspberry Pi's terminal to configure/merge.
+- It starts working in the home directory of the Raspberry Pi's terminal to configure/manage.

-### 설치
+### Installation
 1. Enter the command shown below.
 ```shell
 cd ~